rishair/caring_bot/README.md

 ## Problem
 After Actively Caring sessions we see students filled with energy to create a better environment for them and their peers.
 However it's difficult to find a concrete and reliable outlet for this new found energy.
-Some students attempt to organize large projects with their new found momentum while others see it fade.
+Some students attempt to organize large projects while others see it fade.
 We'd like to give every student the ability to easily sustain this drive with the hope of it becoming a habit.

 ## What's the idea?
-We'd like to give students an easy way to maintain the momentum after a session concludes by getting them in the habit of acting selflessly on a daily basis.
-We can do so by giving concrete suggestions on how to [Actively Care](http://ac4p.org/about) every day and provide tools to track their progress.
+We'd like to give students an easy way to maintain the momentum after a session by giving them tools to encourage [Actively Caring](http://ac4p.org/about) and hold themselves and others accountable to making it a daily habit.
 It's posed as a "challenge" that includes both social and individual game mechanics to keep students engaged.

 This project is a [Telegram](https://telegram.org) messaging bot that serves as a product we can dogfood and iterate on.
 It mimics the types of notifications and interactions we imagine students